The Founder’s Journey:

 There were no quotas.
 No metrics.
 No approval chain.

-For a few stolen hours a day, I wasn’t the Chief; someone else’s problem-solver.
+For a few stolen hours a day, I wasn’t someone else’s problem-solver.

 I was just a guy building something for the sake of it.